26 Apr Back in the Canyon, we watch as a new season springs forth

 This is not a great shot of a Lucifer Hummingbird as color is mostly absent and the bird is prosaically on a feeder but it does show the classic and very unusual profile of this Hummingbird which is not that easy to find in New Mexico but which has been present on this property since my parents-in-law arrived in the early 70s.

-This is a Rufous, there were also Black-chinned, Broad-billed, Broad-tailed and the Lucifer Hummingbirds.
+This is a Rufous, there were also Black-chinned, Broad-billed, and Broad-tailed Hummingbirds.

 We hiked up to the pass.
 This is the view coming down from the top looking west to the San Simon Valley and the Chiricahua Mountains of Arizona.
 The great spring was evident on the mountain range just north of the Chiricahuas, as there was a good amount of snow on the Graham Mountains still on the 23rd of April.